-Within Region V, the primary concern identified is saltwater intrusion into the upper Floridan Aquifer within the coastal Area of Special Concern.
-This has implications for the long-term sustainability of coastal ground water supplies within both Franklin and Gulf counties.
-Public supply water use in the region is projected to increase from 3.85 MGD in 2005, to 6.31 MGD in 2030.
-Public supply represents two-thirds of the total projected demand for 2030.
-To meet projected demands associated with permanent and seasonal population growth, focus has been placed on identification of a sustainable inland ground water source within Franklin County and development of a surface water source for the City of Port St. Joe and vicinity (Gulf County).
+The primary concern identified in the Region V RWSP is saltwater intrusion into the Floridan Aquifer within the coastal Area of Special Concern, which has implications for the long-term sustainability of coastal ground water supplies within both Franklin and Gulf counties.
+Although public supply uses are relatively small, they represent two-thirds of the total projected demand for 2030.
+To meet projected demands associated with permanent and seasonal population growth, a surface water source has been developed for the City of Port St. Joe and vicinity (Gulf County) and the inland Floridan Aquifer has been evaluated as a long-term source for coastal Franklin County.

 The Region V RWSP was developed concurrently with the Region II RWSP update and was approved by the Governing Board in January 2007 (NWFWMD 2007).
+During the 2010-2011 fiscal year, staff will likely begin working on an update to the RWSP.